 Lots of hostels have ideal locations for organised retreats; quiet, remote and in stunning scenery.
 A few very special places provide accommodation with an atmosphere where sole travellers can take time out to focus among new people or simply enjoy being alone.
 Self catering facilities and communal meals at these places provide opportunities to focus on new relationships.
-Often these hostels will be close to religious sites or pilgrimage routes and some are run on ethical ground by religious organisations.

-At the end of the pilgrim route on Mull, just a short ferry ride away from the Isle of Iona, Achaban House has comfortable soft carpeted rooms and large airy social spaces imbibed with a tranquil atmosphere.
-It is set in a natural environment surrounded by wildlife.
-And just a few minutes walk from Fionnphort, where the ferry leaves for Iona.
-A much-loved place by guests looking for peace, simple companionship and an easy daily pilgrimage to the monastic isle.

-Iona Hostel is on the island itself, close to Iona Abbey, started by St Columba in the 6th century, and now home to the Iona Community.
-A contemporary take on pilgrimage is as ‘transformational journeying’ and Iona Hostel has offered warm and homely sanctuary to individual travellers and groups of pilgrims for many years.
-Iona is described as a ‘thin place’ between the physical and spiritual and travellers come from around the world to experience its unique quality and astonishing beauty.
-Transformation needn’t be big and momentous but can be gentle and warm, like sitting on the beach below Iona Hostel and watching the sun sink quietly over over the Western Isles.

-The new text | Lots of hostels have ideal locations for organised retreats; quiet, remote and in stunning scenery.
-A few very special places provide accommodation with an atmosphere where sole travellers can take time out to focus among new people or simply enjoy being alone.
-Self catering facilities and communal meals at these places provide opportunities to focus on new relationships.
-Often these hostels will be close to religious sites or pilgrimage routes and some are run on ethical ground by religious organisations.
+Often these hostels will be close to religious sites or pilgrimage routes and some are run on ethical grounds by religious organisations.

 At the end of the pilgrim route on Mull, just a short ferry ride away from the Isle of Iona, Achaban House has comfortable soft carpeted rooms and large airy social spaces imbibed with a tranquil atmosphere.
 It is set in a natural environment surrounded by wildlife.
 And just a few minutes walk from Fionnphort, where the ferry leaves for Iona.
 A much-loved place by guests looking for peace, simple companionship and an easy daily pilgrimage to the monastic isle.

 Iona Hostel is on the island itself, close to Iona Abbey, started by St Columba in the 6th century, and now home to the Iona Community.
 A contemporary take on pilgrimage is as ‘transformational journeying’ and Iona Hostel has offered warm and homely sanctuary to individual travellers and groups of pilgrims for many years.
 Iona is described as a ‘thin place’ between the physical and spiritual and travellers come from around the world to experience its unique quality and astonishing beauty.
 Transformation needn’t be big and momentous but can be gentle and warm, like sitting on the beach below Iona Hostel and watching the sun sink quietly over over the Western Isles.